-When you type in “loose weight fast” these are some of the claims that will pop up immediately.
-Different people have different metabolisms which means that two people eating the exact same amounts of the exact same foods and doing the same exact exercises will have different results.
+When you search “lose weight fast” these are some of the claims that pop up.
+But not everyone has the same metabolism.
+That means that two people on the same diet and doing the same exercises will have different results.

-The best you can do is just eat as healthily as you can with lots of fresh fruits and vegetables, severely limit or eliminate junk food/processed foods, and get as much exercise as is comfortable for you.
-You may not lose as much or as quickly as you’d like, but you should lose some and you will definitely end up healthier as a result.
-Don’t compare yourself to other people.
-Everyone is different, everyone has different goals, everyone starts from a different size.
+Your body and goals are different than the person next to you, so don’t compare your weight loss journey to others.
+The best thing to do is to eat as healthily as you can.
+Gets lots of fresh fruits and vegetables.
+Limit or eliminate junk food and processed foods.
+Get as much exercise as is comfortable or possible for you.
+You may not lose as much or as quickly as you want, but you will become healthier.
 Focus on you and what your body needs.

 “Eating and exercise are not separate issues.
 They’re intimately connected.
 Too many people think these large doses of exercise are an excuse to eat whatever you want”(WebMD).

-Don’t stiff yourself of the foods you love.
-Many diets fail because you cut out everything that you are used to eating.
+Don’t deny yourself of the foods you love.
+Many diets fail because people cut out everything that they are used to eating.
 The best diet plan is the one that fits your needs.
-If you love cake, bake your own healthier cake that has less sugar and carbs.
+If you love cake, bake your own healthier cake that has less sugar and fewer carbs.
 Only have a serving of that cake.
 Don’t eat it every day.
-Whats nice is as you lose weight your stomach will get used to serving sizes.
-Over time you won’t feel as hungry then you use too.
+Also, as you loose weight your stomach will get used to smaller serving sizes, and eventually you won’t feel as hungry as you used to.

 Most importantly, focus on YOU!
 Don’t focus on anyone else.
 Set a goal you are happy with and stick to it.
 Other people may have opinions about your body, but remember, if everyone looked the same the world would be a boring place.
 Just do you.